 When you are not able to clearly focus on your business and plan appropriate strategic development then it is a big sign to hire a manager.
 Due to lack of proper resources, lack of time and overburdening, you are not able to focus on targeting new opportunities and build relationships with your clients.
 You, therefore, need to hire a manager who can free you from focusing on strategic relationships and targeting new business clients.

-5. Tasks tend to overlap, resulting in improper use of resources:
+5. Tasks tend to overlap, resulting in the improper use of resources:

-Efficiency of the organization is paramount to any business’s success.
+The efficiency of the organization is paramount to any business’s success.
 This is even true for a start-up that cannot afford to waste a single penny.
-A dedicated office manager can help coordinating the tasks across departments and among team members, so that available resources are utilized in optimum manner.
+A dedicated office manager can help to coordinate the tasks across departments and among team members so that available resources are utilized in an optimum manner.
 More important than this, such a professional can manage all tasks and ensures that tasks don’t overlap.

 6. When you are not able to focus on the big picture:

 There would be some stances when you would feel trapped in a vicious wheel and you are spending time on tasks that are not going to pay you and nor need your time and skill set.
 At such stance, it is time to make hiring for a manager who can focus on such things and give you time to focus on the big picture.

 7. When you spend more time on fixing things rather than creating:

 If you are not able to spend enough time on creating new ideas, strategies, and things for your business success and are only trying to fix things and work it right for your business, then it calls to hire a manager.
 Your business can succeed and expand only if you work as a builder.
 So if you are spending more of your time in spending as a fixer, you must hire help to carry less vital works on your behalf.